rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-06-nixifying-a-hakyll-blog.md

 Unfortunately, there's one sticking point that we still need to deal with.
-After all of the work we've done to nixify our application, we face the possibility that another update might cause more dependencies to move out of the range of compatability, meaning that we'd need to add more patches.
+After all of the work we've done to nixify our application, we face the possibility that another update might cause more dependencies to move out of the range of compatibility, meaning that we'd need to add more patches.
 Worse, we might find ourselves with a set of haskell packages that actually break hakyll.

 To resolve this, we can choose to stick with the version of nixpkgs we were